AI creates opportunity for global economic change, yet requires local AI implementation

 Aiolian, Your Partner for Global AI Deployed Locally

-Aiolian International is a boutique consulting firm that helps developing nations and their local companies create sovereign AI infrastructure while navigating the evolving US regulations for AI technology exports.
+Aiolian International is a boutique consulting firm that helps developing nations, their local companies and investors create sovereign AI infrastructure while comprehending sovereign AI innovations, regulations and export controls.

 The partners at Aiolian are an international team of data center veterans who have built data center & AI technology companies, created secure, multi-megawatt data centers and successfully engaged with the US government on policy and trade